Krishna Janmasthan Temple Complex: Temples and monuments

 The temple complex contains Keshavdeva temple, Garbha Griha shrine and Bhagavata Bhavan.

 Keshavdeva Temple

 The Keshavdeva Temple was built by Ramkrishna Dalmia in memory of his mother Jadiadevi Dalmia.
 The construction of the temple started on 29 June 1957 and inaugurated on 6 September 1958 by Hanuman Prasad Poddar.
-It is located south of the Shahi Eidgah.
+It is located south of the Shahi Eidgah Mosque.

 Garbha Griha shrine

 It is said that Shahi Eidgah was constructed on the sabhamandapa (assembly hall) of the original temple and the garbha griha (sanctum sactorum) was left.
 It is considered as the place of the prison cell where Krishna is believed to have been born.
 A marble pavilion and an underground prison cell were built on the place with spacious veranda.
 There is shrine near it dedicated to eight-handed goddess Yogmaya.
 It is located against the rear wall of the Shahi Eidgah.

 Bhagavata Bhavan

 The construction of the temple dedicated to Shrimad Bhagavata was started on 11 February 1965 and the installation ceremony of the deities were held on 12 February 1982.
 It includes five shrines: the main shrine having a 6 ft tall couple of Radha and Krishna; the shrine of Balarama, Subhadra and Jagannatha on right; the temple of Rama, Lakshmana and Sita on left; Garuda Stambha (pillar) and Chaitanya Mahaprabhu in front of Jagannatha shrine and Hanuman in front of Ram shrine; the temple of Durga and the temple with Shivalinga.
 The ceiling, walls and pillars of the assembly hall are adorned with frescoes depicting life events of Krishna and his associates and devotees.
 The text of Bhagavad Gita engraved on copper-plates adorn the walls of the parikrama (circumambulation) of the main temple.
 There are statues of Malaviya and Birla in the complex.
 Other construction includes the Ayurveda Bhavan, International Guest House, shops, library and open space for performances.